Phylum123/RocketCsv/README.md

 ```

-You simply creating a csv map based off of CsvMapBase<T>
+You simply creating a csv map based off of CsvMapBase<T> and mark it with the [CsvMap] attribute.

 ```
     [CsvMap]